kenkozma17/Facebook-Profile-Web-Scraper/README.md

-# Voter-Data-Analysis-Web-App
+# Facebook Profile Web Scraper
-A Data Analysis System written in python (flask) and with support of Sqlite3.
+A Data Analysis Application written in Python (Flask) and with support of Sqlite3.

 # How it works
-This project was made to gather and analyze data about voters in government elections.
-All data is gathered from voter's facebook pages with the use of a built-in web scraper.
+This project was made to gather facebook user profile data.
+All data is gathered from the users facebook pages with the use of a built-in web scraper.

-This data is then analyzed and displayed in data visualization graphs to find trends and inclinations of the majority of voters.
+This data is then analyzed and displayed in data visualization graphs to find trends and inclinations of the majority of facebook users.

 # Built with
 Back end